France's Macron says Europe must be ready for war if it wants peace | Law-Order

 - France

-"Russia is an adversary," he said, declining to call it an enemy.
 Macron said Ukraine was in a "difficult" situation on the ground and that stronger support from allies was necessary.
+"Peace does not mean the capitulation of Ukraine," he said.
+"Wanting peace does not mean defeat.
+Wanting peace does not mean dropping Ukraine," he said.

-He also said he hoped that the time would come one day to negotiate peace with a Russian president "whoever it might be", for the first envisaging the possibility of Putin no longer being in charge in Russia.
+He also said he hoped that the time would come one day to negotiate peace with a Russian president "whoever it might be", for the first time envisaging the possibility of Putin no longer being in charge in Russia.
+Macron also said he had not cancelled a planned visit to Ukraine for security reason.
+"That's what Russia said.
+You shouldn't believe them," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)